-Full Year - 1 credit (AC, HSer)
+Full Year - 1 credit (AC, Hser)

-PAVA ester - 1/2 credit

-FV-1311 Study of Jazz improvisation Full fear - I credit (AC, Hser) This music course will address students' ability to improvise in a jazz context on their improving their understanding of jazz and by helping develop a personal concept and accomplished by working on three different aspects of music individual technique, jazz music theory and song mechanics.
-Approximately 4 to 6 hours of individual practice ti from each student.
-All instruments are accepted. style.
-This will be z history and concepts, and Prerequisite: Experience on the principal instrument and audition with director Grades: 10, 11, 12 (possible exceptions for 9 th grade) (05117-Music) PAVA PV-1321 History of Rock & Popular Music Styles I Semester - 1/2 credit (AC, Hser) This course will study styles of music related to the historical development Rock and popular music.
-The focus of the course will concentrate on the music, artists, historical background and development of the various styles of rock music, country music, and jazz from its roots through the 1960's.
+This music course will address students' ability to improvise in a jazz context on their primary instrument by improving their understanding of jazz and by helping develop a personal concept and style.
+This will be accomplished by working on three different aspects of music individual technique, jazz history and concepts, and music theory and song mechanics.
+Approximately 4 to 6 hours of individual practice time per week will be expected from each student.
+All instruments are accepted.

+Prerequisite: Experience on the principal instrument and audition with director

+Grades: 10, 11, 12 (possible exceptions for 9th grade) (05117-Music)

+PV-1321 History of American Pop/Rock Music I

+This course will study styles of popular music related to the historical development of music in America.
+The focus of the course will concentrate on the music, artist, historical background and development of the styles of rock music, country music, jazz and American musical theater from its roots through the 1960's.

+This is an academic music class, which does not involve musical performance.
 Prior knowledge of musical styles is not necessary.

-Grades: 9, 10, 11, 12 (05117-Music) PAVA PV-1521 History of Rock & Popular Music Styles II Semester - 1/2 credit This course continues the study of Rock and popular music styles from the Survey of Rock and Popular Music Styles I course, with focus on the music of that late 1960s, co Prior knowledge of musical styles is not necessary.
-Prerequisite: History of American Pop/Rock Music I Grades: 9, 10, 11, 12 (05117-Music) (AC, Hser) ontinuing to the present.
-PAVA PV-1331 Introduction to Music Technology I Semester - 1/2 credit (AC, BMMT, HSer, E/M&IT) This course is open to anyone who has an interest in Music Technology.
+Grades: 9, 10, 11, 12 (05117-Music)

+PV-1521 History of America Pop/Rock Music II

+(AC, Hser

+This course will study styles of popular music related to the historical development of music in America.
+The focus of the course will concentrate on the music, artist, historical background and development of the styles of rock music, country music, jazz and American musical theater from 1970s to the present.

+This is an academic music class, which does not involve musical performance.
+Prior knowledge of musical styles is not necessary.

+Prerequisite: History of American Pop/Rock Music I

+Grades: 9, 10, 11, 12 (05117-Music)

+PV-1331 Introduction to Music Technology I

+Semester - 1/2 credit (AC, BMMT, HSer, E/M&IT)

+This course is open to anyone who has an interest in Music Technology.
 This will fulfill requirements for Performing and Visual Arts credits required in the high school curriculum.
 The Introduction to Music Technology I class is an entry-level look at the study of music technology and music fundamentals.
 Students do not need previous knowledge of music or use of computer music software.
 The course will feature current developments including MIDI keyboards and music software.

-Grades: 9, 10, 11, 12 (05119-Comp/So) Kettering Campus PAVA PV-1341 Introduction to Music Technology II Semester - 1/2 credit (AC, BMMT, HSer, E/M&IT)
+Grades: 9, 10, 11, 12 (05119-Comp/So)

+PV-1341 Introduction to Music Technology II

+Semester - 1/2 credit (AC, BMMT, HSer, E/M&IT)